isfiaya/Time-Tracker/README.md

 - An application that calculates the elapsed time and display the total laps .
 - each lap start when clicking start new and end when click stop .
-- all laps will store in an array so when refreshing the page will start from a new array and will lose all previous laps .
+- all laps will store in an array in the server so when refreshing the page will not lose previous laps .

 ### information about project

 - Use Vue 3 as a frontend framework
 - Use Typescript
 - Use Sass for styling
+- Use axios to make HTTP requests
-- Responsive Layout
+- Responsive Design

 ### Getting Started localy